 • Interest rate risk

 Out of total borrowings, large portion represents short term borrowings (WCDL) and the interest rate primarily basing on the Company's credit rating and also the changes in the financial market.
-Company continuously monitoring over all factors influence rating and also factors which influential the determination of the interest rates by the banks to minimize the interest rate risks.
+The Company continuously monitors all factors influencing rating and determination of the interest rates by the banks to minimize the interest rate risks.

 • Foreign currency risk